wheresrhys/front-end-dev-exclamations-glossary/README.md

 A glossary of meanings for exclamations sometimes heard coming from the mouths of developers

 * **Ooosh/Boink** *[v]*
-Describes the experiences provided by fluid or jerky transitioms between breakpoints of a responsive layout
+Describes the experiences provided by fluid or jerky transitions between the breakpoints of a responsive layout

  > The consensus is it needs to be more *ooosh* than *boink*
 * **Frr-rr-rr-rr-rr** *[v]*